probot/probot/docs/webhooks.md

 }
 ```

-Explore the [GitHub webhook documentation](https://developer.github.com/webhooks/#events) to see what events are available for your app to use.
+Explore the [GitHub webhook documentation](https://developer.github.com/webhooks/#events) to see what events are available to use in your app.